Pat & Mat

-Pat & Mat (Czech and Slovak: Pat a Mat) is a Czechoslovak slapstick stop motion silent animated series created by Lubomír Beneš and Vladimír Jiránek.
+Pat & Mat (Czech and Slovak: Pat a Mat) is a Czech slapstick stop motion silent animated series created by Lubomír Beneš and Vladimír Jiránek.
 The characters first appeared in the theatrically released short Kuťáci (Tinkers) in 1976, while the first made-for-TV episode "Tapety" ("Wallpaper") was produced for ČST Bratislava three years later.

-The main characters of the series are two handymen, Pat and Mat, who are inventive and extremely clumsy.
-As of 2025, 130 episodes of the show have been released, and it has been syndicated in a large number of countries due to its lack of dialogue (except in the Dutch version, which is dubbed).
+The main characters of the series are two inventive and comically clumsy handymen named Pat and Mat.
+As of 2025, 130 episodes of the show have been released, and it has been syndicated in a large number of countries due to its lack of dialogue (except in some markets such as the Dutch version, which is dubbed).